URSU Health & Dental Plan

 This plan is an extended health plan.
 All students still need to apply for a Saskatchewan health card to cover basic medical services (doctor’s visits, emergency room, etc).
 Visit www.ehealthsask.ca to apply for a health card.

-You may NOT be automatically enrolled and maybe able to opt-in if:
+You are NOT automatically enrolled in the Fall Semester and might be able to opt-in if:

-– You did not start school in September (students who start in Winter semesters)
+- You did not start school in September (students who start in Winter semesters), or

-– You are not a full-time student (Part-time students who are taking fewer than 9 Fall semester credit hours or fewer than 6 credits as graduate students)
+- You are not a full-time student (Part-time undergraduate students who are taking fewer than 9 Fall semester credit hours or fewer than 6 credits as graduate students or practicum students), or

-– You opted out of the coverage (permanently)
+- You opted out of the coverage permanently before, or

-– You are enrolled in the ATP/ ARP programs
+- You are enrolled in the ATP or ARP programs, or

-Please check your student account to confirm if you have been charged the ‘Health and Dental fee’.
-Part-time students and new Winter semester students are not automatically enrolled.
-If you were not automatically enrolled, you may self enroll only during the change-of-coverage period.
+Please check your student account to confirm if you have been charged the ‘Health and Dental fees’.

 Among other benefits, the Plan covers: